pv-vighnesh/todo-manager-lwc/README.md

 Using @track decoarator to make a private property reactive.
 In this case, the time property, since we have used @track, it get's updated in the markup as well.
 Otherwise, it won't.

 Adding text field and add button.

+Key attribute in div tab - framework used to refresh that particular section of the list.

+get property is also a reactive property and it looks like a function.
+But it should return a value at the end

+Creating another component toDoItem now